Cpanchal1/Build-Webex-Teams-Chatbot-using-Node-RED/README.md

 * **event:** When a new message is 'created'

-* **filter:** We only want the Bot to respond with a joke when it has been specifically mentioned (e.g. @bot), so we filter using mentionedPeople = me, where 'me' is the Bot in this case (because we used the Bot's authorization token).
+* **filter:** We don't want the Bot to reply to every single message on Webex Teams (that would be annoying!); we only want the bot to respond with a joke when it has been specifically mentioned (e.g. @bot), so we use a filter called 'mentionedPeople'.
+We set 'mentionedPeople=me', where 'me' refers to the Bot in this case (because we used the Bot's authorization token).

 Click Run to create the webhook.

-You can test that it works by adding a debug node to your flow, clicking 'Deply' and sending a message to your bot in Webex Teams.
+You can test that it works by adding a debug node to your flow, clicking 'Deploy' and sending a message to your bot in Webex Teams.
 The debug node prints things out on the debug panel to the right; it's a great tool for seeing what's going through your flow.
 The bot won't reply with anything just yet (because we haven't programmed it to) but you'll see in your debug panel that your flow receives an alert.

 ![alt text](images/testingwebhook.gif "Testing webhook")